Skip to main content

 Current phase

-Through a deliberate and transparent three-phase community engagement process, Metro removes barriers and provides opportunities for South King County communities to express their transit needs and have a meaningful role in shaping Metro’s route changes.
-Metro works with local communities, particularly priority populations who have been historically left out of decision-making conversations and have been disproportionately impacted by these decisions, using meaningful, inclusive and community-driven approaches.
-We work together to inform, gather feedback, evaluate and decide the best route changes for South King County communities.
+Through a deliberate, transparent three-phase community engagement process, Metro removed barriers and provided opportunities for South King County communities to express their transit needs and to have a meaningful role in shaping Metro’s route changes.
+Metro worked with local communities, particularly priority populations who have been historically left out of decision-making conversations and disproportionately impacted by these decisions, using meaningful, inclusive and community-driven approaches.
+We worked together to inform, gather feedback, evaluate and decide the best route changes for South King County communities.

-During phase 1, Metro formed a South Link Connections Mobility Board representative of the project area and equitably represents groups of people historically left out of decision-making conversations related to transit and who are disproportionately affected by these decisions.
+During phase 1, Metro formed a South Link Connections Mobility Board, representative of the project area and equitably representing groups of people historically left out of decision-making conversations related to transit and disproportionately affected by these decisions.
 The Mobility Board’s primary role is to collaborate with Metro staff to develop and refine a coordinated transit network in South King County.

-During the engagement process, Metro meets with external stakeholders who serve as a concept review board, known as the Partner Review Board.
-The Board includes representatives from local jurisdictions and major institutions in the project area, leaders of community-based organizations, and representatives from partner transit agencies.
-The Partner Review Board’s primary role is to review and provide comment on service concepts developed by the Mobility Board.
-If your organization is within the service area and is interested in joining the Partner Review Board, please complete the short inquiry form.
+During the engagement process, Metro met with external stakeholders who served as a concept review board, known as the Partner Review Board.
+The Board included representatives from local jurisdictions and major institutions in the project area, leaders of community-based organizations and representatives from partner transit agencies.
+The Partner Review Board’s primary role was to review and provide comments on service concepts developed by the Mobility Board.

 Equity Impact Review

-The South Link Connections project will include an Equity Impact Review (EIR) study to ensure proposed route changes will improve mobility and access to transportation for historically underserved populations in King County.
-At each phase of the planning process, Metro will review technical data and results from engagement with priority populations to understand the anticipated impact to underserved communities and inform planning decisions.
+The South Link Connections project includes an Equity Impact Review (EIR) study to ensure proposed route changes will improve mobility and access to transportation for historically underserved populations in King County.
+At each phase of the planning process, Metro reviewed technical data and results from engagement with priority populations to understand the anticipated impact on underserved communities and inform planning decisions.

-The EIR analysis, community engagement feedback, and service design best practices will all inform the proposed changes in the South Link Connections project.
-Public engagement and EIR summaries will be shared at the end of each phase of engagement under the Process and Timeline section above.
+The EIR analysis, community engagement feedback and service design best practices all informed the proposed changes in the South Link Connections project.

 Contact us